MikheyevLab/ecology-textbook/_sources/content/C02-Theory.md

 Individual organisms are exceedingly complex.
 There is no complete mathematical theory for the internal operation of individual organisms.
-But externally, organisms behave as a unit and populations become simpler than individuals---glossing over heartbeat, neuron firing rates, white blood cell replication, and so on, with all their enormous complexity.
+But externally, organisms behave as a unit and populations become simpler than individuals -- glossing over heartbeat, neuron firing rates, white blood cell replication, and so on, with all their enormous complexity.
 Details disappear.
 Populations can be described with basic mathematics.
 Communities are more complex, but are still within the reach of mathematics and, particularly, within